NativeScript/ios-jsc/README.md

 There should be a `junit-result.xml` file in the root of the repo.

 ## Running Examples/TNSApp
-The TNSApp requires generated metadata for the iOS SDK (`grunt metadataTools` and `grunt dist-metadata`).
-This should be enough to open, build and run the Examples/TNSApp project in Xcode.
+The TNSApp requires metadata generator to be built (`grunt metadataGenerator`).
+This should be enough to open, build and run the examples/TNSApp project in Xcode.